FelipePy/Organizer/README.md

 To run it, just use the command `Organizer [directory]` or just `Organizer` if the directory you want to organize is the current one.
+## Warning !!! this project is for command line use